jorcuad/croke/README.md

 ## Croke v2
 This is the second version of my personal web page.
 This web was created using GatsbyJS, TailwindCSS, Storybook and Styled Components.

 I started with zero knowledge about these technologies.
 I heard about them and I decided learning how to use them in a practical way.
-After many hours and research this personal blog, portfolio and personal web page is the result.
+After many hours and research this personal blog, portfolio and personal web page... this is the result.

 The hosting and maintenance of this web is totally free.
-I use Netlify to serve the statics of this page which is automatically deployed with each commit in master.
+I use Netlify to serve the statics of this page that is automatically deployed with each commit in the master branch.

 This web page is a personal project that I want to use as a sandbox.
-I will update components and designs of the web page in order to learn about new technologies.
+I will update the components and designs of the web page in order to learn about new technologies.

 ### Functionalities